List of Foster's Home for Imaginary Friends characters: Mr. Herriman

-Mr. H. Herriman (voiced by Tom Kane) is a gray and white, large, elderly, anthropomorphic, lop-eared and rabbit-like imaginary friend with an English accent imagined by Madame Foster.
+Mr. H. Herriman is a gray and white, large, elderly, anthropomorphic, lop-eared and rabbit-like imaginary friend with an English accent imagined by Madame Foster.
 He wears a tailcoat, white gloves, a top hat, and a monocle, being an embodiment of the Edwardian era.
 He is in charge of the house and is extremely strict about house rules, observably putting the rules before common sense and everyday ethics, as seen in Destination: Imagination when he sticks to the rule written on the chained up toy box of never letting the imaginary friend who is trapped in there out despite what would happen to him if he did not.
 As president, he receives a modest salary.

 He is often found punishing house residents (invariably, usually Bloo) for various rule violations.
 It was revealed in "Busted" that Mr. Herriman is so hard on Bloo because he feels that, given that he is allowed to stay at Foster's even though he still has an owner, he has already broken one of the main house rules.
 He is especially authoritarian toward Frankie, burdening her with numerous rules and the responsibility of keeping the entire house spotless.
 He is extremely fond of his creator, Madame Foster, harboring great respect and loyalty to her, even at her most prominent levels of unabashed pep and energy.
 In Madame Foster's youth, Herriman created a lullaby named Funny Bunny, which causes him great embarrassment today.

 He has a fear of dogs (due to the fact that dogs are the natural predators of rabbits) and is easily scared out of his wits whenever he comes across one.
 He also has a rabbit's stereotypical obsession with carrots and will do anything to have them, as demonstrated in Crime After Crime.

 Madame Foster

-Madame F. Foster (voiced by Candi Milo) is the founder of Foster's and Frankie's grandmother.
+Madame F. Foster is the founder of Foster's and Frankie's grandmother.
 She is short, with gray hair styled in a bun and glasses perched on her nose.
 Her attire consists of a green sweater, a purple skirt, and small black shoes.
 Despite her age, she has childlike, boundless energy and enjoys herself to the fullest.
 She loves wild house parties.
 Her imaginary friend is Mr. Herriman, whom she imagined when she was a child and never gave up, and is the only one who can control him; like Mac, she never intended to give her imaginary friend up, and like Bloo, Madame Foster occasionally becomes hyperactive and mischievous with a disdain for the rules.
 However, there are times she is shown to be the wisdom of the house.
 She is widely respected by the imaginary friends.